ARoy667/Tetris/README.md

 rows

 How to view the game:
-(a) Set the display width to 120 and the height to 220.
+1) Set the display width to 120 and the height to 220.
-(b) Set the units for width is 10 and for height it is 8.
+2) Set the units for width is 10 and for height it is 8.
-(c) Run the code.
+3) Run the code.
 Press Q to end the game at any point and press R to reset the game.